Cantate Children's and Youth Choir

 How do I go about scheduling an audition for my child?

 There are various ways to get in touch.
-Use the response form on the Contact Us page, or call the director, Peggy Howell, using her direct line at St. John's Epicopal Church, (434) 473-7526, to schedule an audition.
+Use the response form on the Contact Us page, or call the director, Peggy Howell, using her direct line at St. John's Episcopal Church, (434) 473-7526, to schedule an audition.
 The response form has a checkbox you can use to have a copy of your message emailed to you from the website.
-(Once your message is sent that way, it evaporates from the website!
-The information in the email can only be retrieved at the recipient's inbox.)
 Or, you can write to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 What's the best way to get further information?

 There are various ways to get in touch.
-Use the response form on the Contact Us page, or call the director, Peggy Howell, using her direct line at St. John's Epicopal Church, (434) 473-7526, for further information.
+Use the response form on the Contact Us page, or call the director, Peggy Howell, using her direct line at St. John's Episcopal Church, (434) 473-7526, for further information.
 The response form has a checkbox you can use to have a copy of your message emailed to you from the website.
-(Once your message is sent that way, it evaporates from the website!
-The information in the email can only be retrieved at the recipient's inbox.)
 Or, you can write to This email address is being protected from spambots.
 You need JavaScript enabled to view it..